nens/threedi-docs/source/e_2d_tutorial.rst

 Accept the simulation settings as they are by clicking *Next*.

-Check the summary of your simulation and click Add to queue.
+Check the summary of your simulation and click *Add to queue*.

 Your simulation will start as soon as a calculation node is available for your organisation.
 Note: the number of available calculation nodes depends on your 3Di subscription.